Temple Emanu-El (Staten Island, New York)

-Temple Emanu-El is a Conservative synagogue in Port Richmond, Staten Island, New York.
-Designed by Pelcher and Zobel and constructed in 1907, its building was listed on the National Register of Historic Places in 2007.

-The domed, wooden, clapboard-sided synagogue, located in Staten Island is built in Classical style.
+Temple Emanu-El is a Conservative synagogue located in the Port Richmond neighborhood of Staten Island, New York City, New York, United States.
+Designed by Pelcher and Zobel and constructed in 1907, the synagogue building was listed on the National Register of Historic Places in 2007.
+The domed, wooden, clapboard-sided synagogue, located in Staten Island is built in Classical Revival style.
 A pedimented front porch is supported by a pair of columns, a design that repeats inside in the design of the Torah Ark.
 The modest building is topped by a dome that supports a Star of David.
 The dome is supported by an octagonal drum.
 The dome was originally painted gold and is said to have been visible from miles away.